 Azure AD Conditional Access provides a robust solution for automating access control decisions and enforcing policies to protect company assets.
-A common example is when an employee wishes to access an application containing sensitive customer data, and they are automatically required to perform a multi-factor authentication to specifically access that application.
-Azure Conditional Access brings together signals from a user's access request, such as properties about the user, their device, location, network, and the app or repository they are trying to access.
-It can dynamically evaluate every attempt to access the application against configured policies.
-If user or device's risk is elevated, or if other conditions are not met, Azure AD can automatically enforce policy such as dynamically requiring MFA, restricting or even blocking access.
+A common example is when an employee tries to access an application containing sensitive customer data and they are automatically required to perform a multi-factor authentication.
+Azure Conditional Access brings together signals from a user's access request (such as properties about the user, their device, location, network, and the app or repository they are trying to access).
+It dynamically evaluates every attempt to access the application against policies you configure.
+If the user or device risk is elevated, or if other conditions are not met, Azure AD automatically enforces policy (such as dynamically requiring MFA, restricting, or even blocking access).
 This helps ensure that sensitive assets are protected in dynamically changing environments.

 Microsoft Defender for Office 365 provides an integrated service to protect organizations from malicious links and malware delivered through email.
 One of the most common attack vectors impacting users today is email phishing attacks.
 These attacks can be carefully targeted at specific high-profile employees and can be crafted to be very convincing.
 They typically contain some call to action requiring a user to click a malicious link or open an attachment with malware.
 Once infected, an attacker can steal a user's credentials and move laterally across the organization.
 They can also exfiltrate emails and data looking for sensitive information.
 Microsoft Defender for Office 365 evaluates links at click-time for potentially malicious sites and blocks them.
 Email attachments are opened in a protected sandbox prior to delivering them to a user's mailbox.

-Microsoft Cloud App Security (MCAS) provides organizations with the ability further enforce policies at a granular level and detect behavioral anomalies based on individual user profiles that are automatically defined using Machine Learning.
-MCAS can build on Azure Conditional Access policies, to further protect sensitive assets by evaluating additional signals related to user behavior and properties of the documents being accessed.
-Over time, MCAS will learn what is considered typical behavior for each employee, with regard to the data they access and the applications they use.
+Microsoft Defender for Cloud Apps provides organizations with the ability enforce policies at a granular level.
+This includes detecting behavioral anomalies based on individual user profiles that are automatically defined using Machine Learning.
+Defender for Cloud Apps builds on Azure Conditional Access policies by evaluating additional signals related to user behavior and properties of the documents being accessed.
+Over time, Defender for Cloud Apps learns the typical behavior for each employee (the data they access and the applications they use).
 Based on learned behavioral patterns, policies can automatically enforce security controls if an employee goes outside of that behavioral profile.
-For example, if an employee typically accesses an accounting app from 9am to 5pm, Monday to Friday, but that same user begins to access that application heavily on a Sunday evening, MCAS can dynamically enforce policies to require the user to re-authenticate.
+For example, if an employee typically accesses an accounting app from 9:00 a.m. to 5:00 p.m., Monday to Friday, but that same user begins to access that application heavily on a Sunday evening, Defender for Cloud Apps can dynamically enforce policies to require the user to re-authenticate.
 This helps ensure that credentials have not been compromised.
-In addition, MCAS can help discover and identify Shadow IT in the organization, helping InfoSec teams ensure that employees are using sanctioned tools when working with sensitive data.
-Finally, MCAS can protect sensitive data anywhere in the Cloud, even outside of the Microsoft 365 platform.
+In addition, Defender for Cloud Apps can help discover and identify Shadow IT in the organization.
+This helps InfoSec teams ensure that employees use sanctioned tools when working with sensitive data.
+Finally, Defender for Cloud Apps can protect sensitive data anywhere in the Cloud, even outside of the Microsoft 365 platform.
 It allows organizations to sanction (or un-sanction) specific external Cloud apps, controlling access and monitoring when users work in those applications.

-Azure Active Directory, and the related Microsoft 365 security services, provide the foundation upon which a modern cloud collaboration platform can be rolled out to energy industry organizations so that access to data and applications can be strongly secured and regulatory compliance obligations can be met.
-To summarize, these tools provide the following key capabilities:
+Azure Active Directory, and the related Microsoft 365 security services, provide the foundation upon which a modern cloud collaboration platform can be rolled out to energy industry organizations.
+Azure Active Directory includes controls to protect access to data and applications.
+In addition to providing strong security, these controls help organizations meet regulatory compliance obligations.

 - Centrally store and securely manage user identities